pkalivas/radiate/docs/source/engine/expressions.md

 ### 3: Dynamic Rates

-An expression can also drive an alterer's rate, a species threshold, or any other parameter that accepts a `Rate`.
+An expression can also drive an alterer's rate, a species threshold, or any other `rate`-typed parameter.
 The expression is evaluated against the `MetricSet` each generation, and the result is used as the rate for that step.
+See [Rates](../alters/rate.md) for the full set of recipes.

 === ":fontawesome-brands-python: Python"

-    Pass `Rate::Expr(expr)` or just a plain `expr` wherever a `Rate` is accepted:
+    Pass the `Expr` directly wherever a rate is accepted:

     ```python
     --8<-- "python/engine/expressions.py:dynamic_rates"